-On June 15, 2018, Judge Anthony J. Trenga for the U.S. District Court for the Eastern District of Virginia granted preliminary approval to a $36 million settlement that would end multidistrict product liability litigation against Lumber Liquidators.
+On October 9, 2018, Judge Anthony J. Trenga for the U.S. District Court for the Eastern District of Virginia granted final approval to a $36 million settlement that would end multidistrict product liability litigation against Lumber Liquidators.
 The litigation alleges that Lumber Liquidators made false statements that its Chinese-manufactured laminate flooring, sold between January 1, 2009 and May 31, 2015, complied with California Air Resource Board’s (CARB) formaldehyde emissions limits.

 Under the terms of the settlement, Lumber Liquidators will pay $22 million in cash and $14 million in store-credit vouchers to members of two settlement classes who purchased the flooring for an aggregate settlement of $36 million to settle all claims.